 How much of the allergies we have to our pets isn’t the same thing?
 The dander on a cat?
 I mean, come on!
 If you looked at the dander particle, you know what that dander’s gonna look like, it’s gonna have colonies of microbes on it.
 It’s changed the way we’re thinking about inhaled allergies.

 And how might this research help our dwindling bees?

-The bee may produce a dozen antimicrobial peptides in particular concentration.
-Its response is designed and has co-evolved with the organisms it will meet in its search for food.
-These insects- and most animals, other than mammals, have very specific niches.
+The bee may produce a dozen antimicrobial peptides in a particular concentration.
+Its response has co-evolved with the organisms it will meet in its search for food.
+These insects- and most animals, (other than mammals), have very specific niches.
 Except for vertebrates, most animals have a particular food source- and they stick to it.
 They have a very limited range of nutrients.
 The ultimate expression of that is Darwin’s whole discussion of the co-evolution of the orchid and the specific pollinator.

 What’s the deal with orchids?

 Every orchid species has a specific pollinator and I’ve never understood that.
 Nor has anyone explained it.
 It could be that part of the constraint, is the microbiome of the organism and the immune capacity of the pollinator.

 Maybe every orchid species has its own particular microbiome and that’s part of nature’s restriction.
 It opens up the possibility that if you alter the microbiome of the pollen that is carried by the bee into a hive- do you put that bee colony into a dangerous place?
 Microbes can grow pretty fast in the warm nest.
 It’s an incubator.
 It’s maintained at a constant temperature by the bee.
 What happens?
 We don’t have any idea.